sr-bioin/IlluminaWGS_Nextflow/README.md

 <h3>Software used in the pipeline.</h3>

 **FastQC** is widely used and is robust, efficient, and versatile quality control software for a varied range of raw genetic data.
-It outputs a quality report which can be viewed to give an indication on how good the respective reads are.
-For more information, please visit the FastQC website.
+It outputs a quality report which can be viewed to give an indication on how good the respective reads are https://github.com/s-andrews/FastQC.

 **MultiQC** is used create a single report with interactive plots for multiple bioinformatics analyses across many samples.
-It reports can describe multiple analysis steps and large numbers of samples within a single plot, and multiple analysis tools making it ideal for routine fast quality control.
-For more information, please visit the MultiQC website.
+It reports can describe multiple analysis steps and large numbers of samples within a single plot, and multiple analysis tools making it ideal for routine fast quality control https://github.com/MultiQC/MultiQC.

 **Trim galore** is a wrapper script to automate quality and adapter trimming as well as quality control, with some added functionality to remove biased methylation positions for RRBS sequence files (for directional, non-directional (or paired-end) sequencing) https://github.com/FelixKrueger/TrimGalore.